Suboxone Clinics in Oregon

 Cascadia Behavioral Healthcare Woodland Park - Portland, OR

-Cascadia Behavioral Healthcare Woodland Park is a suboxone treatment facility in Portland, OR located in the 97220 zip code.
+Cascadia Behavioral Healthcare Woodland Park is a suboxone clinic in Portland, Oregon situated in the 97220 zip code.

 Location: 10373 NE Hancock Street, Suite 200, Portland, OR 97220 in Multnomah County